These dairy free Swedish meatballs are a warm, comforting classic made with clean ingredients and creamy gravy that tastes just like the traditional.

 Almond flour- Gluten free breadcrumbs can be used.
 You can also use regular bread crumbs if you don't have a gluten allergy.

-Dairy free milk- Any unsweetened dairy free milk will work in this recipe, almond milk, oat milk, coconut milk, or cashew milk.
+Dairy free milk- Any unsweetened dairy free milk will work in this recipe, but I use almond milk.

 Coconut aminos- You can use Worcestershire sauce or gluten-free soy sauce.

-Arrowroot flour- If you don't have arrowroot flour, tapioca flour or cornstarch can be used.
+Arrowroot flour- If you don't have arrowroot flour, tapioca flour, gluten free flour, or cornstarch can be used.

 Beef broth- If you don't have beef broth or beef stock, you can use chicken or vegetable broth, stock, or bone broth.